top of page

 Mountain Range

 Many of the men I work with aren’t falling apart.
 They’re managing careers, relationships, and responsibilities while carrying more pressure than they let on.
-Over time, patterns with alcohol, substance use, or other behaviors become the way they shut that pressure off, even when they’ve told themselves they’ll handle it differently.
+Over time, alcohol, pornography, gambling, or other habits become the way that pressure gets turned off, even when they’ve told themselves they’ll handle it differently.
+We focus on understanding what’s actually happening beneath those patterns so you can start making decisions that feel more intentional, not automatic.

 When Things Look Fine But Feel Off